Events and Programs

 Student Professor Connections

-In conjunction with the Chicanx/Latinx Student Success Center, this dinner serves as a great opportunity for students to connect with other students and professors, get to know them on a deeper level, and help faculty better understand how they can best support the diverse and unique Latinx and African-American/Black student community at SJSU.
+In conjunction with the Chicanx/Latinx Student Success Center, the Center for Asian Pacific Islander Student Empowerment, and the Mosaic Cross Cultural Center, this dinner serves as a great opportunity for students to connect with other students and professors, get to know them on a deeper level, and help faculty better understand how they can best support the diverse and unique Latinx, African-American/Black, and Asian and Pacific Islander student community at SJSU.
 This completely free event for students provides a time to enjoy great conversation while and a delicious meal with the professors of your courses.

 Community Recognition and Awards